UK campaigners win appeal case over preventative HIV drug

 The NAT argues that PrEP is a potential game-changer and is urgently needed in Britain, where more than 4,000 people acquire HIV annually.

 NHS England said it would now formally consider whether to fund PrEP.
-It noted the court ruling established that the NHS had the ability but not the obligation to pay for the medicine.
+It noted that the court ruling established that the NHS has the ability but not the obligation to pay for the medicine.

 Gilead Sciences' Truvada is currently the only drug approved in Europe for PrEP, although several generic companies in India make cut-price versions of the product.